RadioAstronomySoftwareGroup/pyuvdata/docs/conventions.rst

-data in multiple ways, though we focus our discussion here on its impact for polarimetric measurements, since a "static" single-polarization receiver can be sensitive to differing polarizations of light (depending on the optics type and where the source is in the sky from the persepctive of the observer).
+data in multiple ways, though we focus our discussion here on its impact for polarimetric measurements, since a "static" single-polarization receiver can be sensitive to differing polarizations of light (depending on the optics type and where the source is in the sky from the perspective of the observer).

 One good reference that covers several of the mount types listed below is